ryanjmccall/robond-search-sample-return/code/ryan_mccall_writeup.md

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.
-In the Jupyter Notebook 'Rover_Project_Test_Notebook' I ran the first several functions to view the image data I had recorded from the 'roversim' simulator.
+In the Jupyter Notebook `Rover_Project_Test_Notebook` I ran the first several functions to view the image data I had recorded from the 'roversim' simulator.
 Here is an example recorded image: